sulaihasubi/insurance-claims-fraud-detection/README.md

 ![Alt Text](https://github.com/sulaihasubi/insurance-claims-fraud-detection/blob/main/images/pb1.png)

 In the figure below, the relationship of the insurer age appears to be roughly parabolic with a minimum somewhere between ages 23 to 24 are highly tend to commit fraudulents.
-After age 40, the relationship is slowly increasing, until a precipitous dropoff in late age.
+After the age of 30, the relationship is slowly decresing, until a precipitous dropoff in late age of 55 but then slightly a bit increse and goes up incrementally after the age of 60, which makes sense for these age to do fraudulents.

 ![Alt Text](https://github.com/sulaihasubi/insurance-claims-fraud-detection/blob/main/images/pb2.png)